 Events and workshops are hosted online and in-person.
 They include The Good Grief Network 10-step program, Deep Adaptation Discussion, Active Hope and the Work That Reconnects, SOS: CiIrcles of Support, Ecopsychology/deep ecology practices & Eco-Art Therapy...

 SOS sessions may be stand-alone events, requested sessions, either online, self-guided or in person

-Locations: As noted on events
+Locations: Online/zoom, and as noted on events or requested

 Suitability: Adults and adolescents 16+